divScorp/divScorp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as SAP CRM Technical Consultant
+- 🔭 I’m currently working as SAP Technical Consultant
-- 🌱 I’m currently learning SAP C/4 HANA
 - 🤔 I’m looking for help with My humour
 - 💬 Ask me about anything,
 - 📫 How to reach me: divdev404@gmail.com